fabrylab/pyTFM/README.md

 ![Analysis plot](images_instructions/file_selection.png?raw=true "Optional Title")

-In this window you can tell the addon which folders it should search for images before and after bead removal and images of your cells.
-On the left you can enter a pattern that it used to further identify type of the images in the folders you have selected.
-By using these patterns you can have all your images in the same folder and still correctly sort them in the data base.
-The patterns you have to enter in the fields are regular expressions.
-That means for the default settings above: For example Images of the beads after cell removal need to contain 1-4 numbers followed by "after".
-The images for the beads after cell removal need to contain 1-4 numbers followed by "before" and so on.
+In this window (left side), you can tell the addon which folders it should go through in order to search for images that are taken before and after cell removal.
+On the right, you can enter a regular expression pattern to identify specific images in the folders you have selected, for example flurescent images of the beads, or bright field images of the cells.
+For example (see the screen snapshot above), images of the beads after cell removal need to contain a number with 1-4 digists, followed by the word "after".
+The images for the beads after cell removal also need to contain a number with 1-4 digists, followed by the word "before", and so on.
-You also need to tell the addon where it can identify the frame of the image.
-With "^(d{1,4})" it uses up to 4 numbers at the beginning of the filename.
+You also need to tell the addon where in the filename it can find the frame number of the image.
+For example, "^(d{1,4})" means the frame number is at the very beginning of the file name, and it contains between 1-4 digits.

-Here are some other common things you migth enter in these fields:
+Here are some other common regular expressions you migth enter in these fields:
 "after"

 | search pattern  | meaning |